top of page

 Option Period

-Inspections, questions, and repair talks usually happen here.
+Inspections, questions, and repair negotiations usually take place during this period.

 04